Principled Deep Neural Network Training through Linear Programming: Encoding results for feed-forward neural networks

-The reader might have noticed that a sharper bound for the Lipschitz constant above could have been used, however we chose simpler bounds for the sake of presentation.
-It is worthwhile to compare the previous lemma to the following closely related result. \begin{theorem}\cite[Theorem 4.1]{arora1611understanding} Let $\Phi$ be the class of Neural Networks with 1 hidden layer ($k=2$), convex loss function $\ell$, ReLU activations and output dimension $m=1$.
-There exists an algorithm to find a global optimum of the ERM problem in time \( O(2^w D^{nw} \operatorname{poly}(D,n,w)) \). \end{theorem}
+To evaluate the quality of the polytope size in the previous lemma, we compare with the following related algorithmic result. \begin{theorem}{\cite[Theorem 4.1]{arora1611understanding}} Let $\Phi$ be the class of Neural Networks with 1 hidden layer ($k=2$), convex loss function $\ell$, ReLU activations and output dimension $m=1$.
+There exists an algorithm to find a global optimum of the ERM problem in time \( O(2^w D^{nw} \operatorname{poly}(D,n,w)) \). \end{theorem} In the same setting, our result provides a polytope of size

-\begin{remark} We point out a few key differences of this result with the algorithm we can obtain from solving the LP in Corollary~\ref{cor:DNNtraining}: \begin{inparaenum}[(a)] \item One advantage of our result is the benign dependency on $D$.
-An algorithm that solves the training problem using our proposed LP has polynomial dependency on the data-size regardless of the architecture. \item As we have mentioned before, our approach is able to construct an LP before seeing the data. \item The dependency on $w$ of our algorithm is also polynomial.
-To be fair, we are including an extra parameter $N$---the number of edges of the Neural Network---on which the size of our LP depends exponentially. \item We are able to handle any output dimension $m$ and any number of layers $k$. \item We do not assume convexity of the loss function $\ell$, which causes the resulting LP size to depend on how well behaved $\ell$ is in terms of its Lipschitzness. \item The result of \cite{arora1611understanding} has two advantages over our result: there is no boundedness assumption on the coefficients, and they are able to provide a \emph{globally optimal} solution instead of an $\epsilon$-approximation. \end{inparaenum} \end{remark}
+\begin{remark} We point out a few key differences of these two results: \begin{inparaenum}[(a)] \item One advantage of our result is the benign dependency on $D$.
+Solving the training problem using an LP with our polyhedral encoding has polynomial dependency on the data-size regardless of the architecture.
+Moreover, our approach is able to construct a polytope that would work for any sample. \item The exponent in \eqref{eq:oursize} is $\sim nw$, which is also present in Theorem \ref{theo:arora}.
+The key difference is that we are able to swap the base of that exponential term for an expression that does not depend on $D$. \item We are able to handle any output dimension $m$ and any number of layers $k$. \item We do not assume convexity of the loss function $\ell$, which causes the resulting polytope size to depend on how well behaved $\ell$ is in terms of its Lipschitzness. \item The result of \cite{arora1611understanding} has two advantages over our result: there is no boundedness assumption on the coefficients, and they are able to provide a \emph{globally optimal} solution. \end{inparaenum} \end{remark}